samuelbritt/CS6290-prj2/README.md

 SYNOPSIS:

-        tomasulo_sim [OPTIONS] N trace_file
+        tomasulo_sim [OPTIONS] fetch_rate trace_file

 DESCRIPTION:
-  The program takes two required arguments. `N` is the fetch rate;
+  The program takes two required arguments. `fetch rate` is the number of instructions that can be put in the dispatch queue per cycle.
-  that is, the number of instructions that can be put in the dispatch queue per cycle. `trace_file` is a space-delimited file containing the instruction address (in hex), the functional unit type (0, 1, or 2), the destination register, and the first and second source registers.
+  `trace_file` is a space-delimited file containing the instruction address (in hex), the functional unit type (0, 1, or 2), the destination register, and the first and second source registers.
 If any register is not used, it should be specified as -1.
 For example,

         ab120024 0  1 2 3
         ab120028 1  4 1 3